riguangliunian/a-tcn-bilrnn-mlp-for-predicting-protein-secondary-structure/readme.md

 # a-tcn-birnn-mlp-for-predicting-protein-secondary-structure

-本项目采用融合Temporal Convolutional Network (TCN), Bidirectional Recurrent Neural Network (BiRNN), 和 Multi-Layer Perceptron (MLP)的混合神经网络模型，用于预测蛋白质的二级结构。
+This project uses a hybrid neural network model that combines Temporal Convolutional Network (TCN), Bidirectional Recurrent Neural Network (BiRNN), and Multi-Layer Perceptron (MLP) to predict the secondary structure of proteins.

 ## 项目简介

-a-tcn-birnn-mlp-for-predicting-protein-secondary-structure是一个利用深度学习方法预测蛋白质二级结构的研究项目。通过结合TCN, BiRNN, 和 MLP三种不同的神经网络结构，本项目旨在提高蛋白质二级结构预测的准确性和效率。
+a-tcn-birnn-mlp-for-predicting-protein-secondary-structure is a research project that uses deep learning methods to predict protein secondary structure.
+By combining three different neural network structures, TCN, BiRNN, and MLP, this project aims to improve the accuracy and efficiency of protein secondary structure prediction.

 ## 特性

-- 结合了TCN, BiRNN, 和 MLP的混合模型。
-- 高效的数据处理和模型训练流程。
-- 提供预训练模型和易于使用的预测脚本。
+- A hybrid model that combines TCN, BiRNN, and MLP.
+- Efficient data processing and model training process.
+- Provides pre-trained models and easy-to-use prediction scripts.

+## 使用
+The model part of this article mainly includes the main model used in this article, and utils and layers are the necessary single-layer architecture and word vector processing parts of the model.
+After running the three python files, run run to get the results.
 ## 安装

 克隆仓库：